EU Licensed4.8/5

 Frequently Asked Questions

-How long does it take for Detrusitol LA to work?
+How long does Detrusitol take to work?

 Medically Reviewed